SeanFC/track_time/README.md

 Track Time
 ==========

-Track your time spend on various projects.
+Track your time spent on various projects.
 State a project and how long you're going to spend on it.
-After the timer finishes you'll be alerted and the time and project will be logged.
+After the timer finishes you'll be alerted and the time and your time spent on the project will be logged.